IronPeak/hgop2015/docs/report.md

 If you want to know more about the capacity tests, read the next chapter.

-If jenkins-capacity.sh exits with an error code the stage fails the following stages are not triggered.

-### Stage 4 - deploy
+### Stage 3 - deploy
-The final stage of the pipeline is the deploy stage, this is were we deploy the binary into our production environment.
+The third stage of the pipeline is the deploy stage which runs in parallel of the capacity stage, this is were we deploy the binary into our production environment.

 Here are the script that are run by our Jenkins CI server in the deploy stage: